ReddyKhajaValluru/Courseera_MLSpecialization/Course_3/ReinforcementLearning/LunarLander/Readme.md

-We will land a lander on moon using reinforcement learning.
+Lunar_Lander.ipynb : We will land a lunar lander on the moon's surface using reinforcement learning.